 #2: Creating a Latch Hole

-Assuming you have drilled the main hole for the doorknob or lock, the next step is to make a passageway for the sliding bolt.
+Having drilled the main hole for the doorknob or lock, your next task is to create a passageway for the sliding bolt.

 #3: Installing the Faceplate